 For the one into hiking Uganda has a lot to offer.
 The top destinations for hiking are Rwenzori Mountains National Park and Mgahinga Gorilla National Park.

 Rwenzori Mountains is a 120 km long mountain range in the west of Uganda.
 Here you can adapt the length of the hike to your preference.
-You can opt for a day hike in the foot hills of the mountains to get a taste of the scenery or go for a 3 day hike to experience more of the mountains.
+You can chose to go for a day hike in the foot hills of the mountains to get a taste of the scenery.
+With a 3 day hike you get to experience more of the mountains.
 If you wish for a big adventure you can do the 7-day hike taking you all the way up to Margerhita peak at 5 102 m.

 Mgahinga Gorilla National Park is in the south of Uganda bordering Rwanda and the Democratic Republic of Congo.
 Here you can hike up scenic volcanoes like Mt Mgahinga and Mt.
 Muhabura.
 Hiking to the top of one of these takes a day.